TrainingPeaks Virtual (formerly IndieVelo) Review: Does It Even Stand a Chance?

 Do I recommend TrainingPeaks Virtual?

-I recommend TrainingPeaks Virtual to those who appreciate realistic physics and like to race, strategize, or train.
+I recommend TrainingPeaks Virtual to those who appreciate realistic physics and enjoy racing, strategizing, or training, and to those who already pay for the TrainingPeaks subscription.

 Do I recommend it to everybody?

-I don’t because TrainingPeaks Virtua is not very entertaining for casual riding due to its lack of a user base and sophisticated motivation system.
-You also won’t like it if you want to visit beautiful places worldwide.
+I don’t, because TrainingPeaks Virtual isn’t very engaging for casual riding because of its small user base and lack of a sophisticated motivation system.
+You also won’t like it if you want to visit beautiful places around the world.

 TrainingPeaks Virtual (IndieVelo) FAQ